Virus crisis easing across Sun Belt but could heat up again

 Texas alone amassed more than 10,000 virus deaths in July and August, Florida added over 7,600, and California recorded nearly 7,000.
 The Sun Belt also includes Arizona, New Mexico, Louisiana, Mississippi, Alabama and Georgia.

+States across the region began to make progress against the virus after suspending or rolling back business reopenings and taking a harder line on mask-wearing and social distancing.

-Americans head into Labor Day weekend, the unofficial end of summer, knowing the threat isn’t gone as fall brings a return to school, college and sports.
+Americans are now heading into Labor Day weekend, the unofficial end of summer, knowing the threat isn’t gone as fall brings a return to school, college and sports.

 “We’ll be struggling with COVID.
 I don’t know whether it will surge in the winter, but it certainly will stick around,” Shaffner said.